 “You haven’t once stopped for directions and you don’t make a lick of sense.”

 Those golden eyes narrowed, almost as if… Nah.
 Not possible.
 Grammy had told her a long time ago that shapeshifters were a myth.
 Although he could be someone’s familiar.
-That would

 And anyone who put a compulsion spell on someone else wasn’t someone she wanted to meet.